csc-training/sscc-qc-basic/tutorial2/README.md

 !["SMILES"](../img/t2_2.png)
 1. Continue in a similar way as we did with formaldehyde and optimize the structure.
 !["start"](../img/t2_3.png)
-1. Once the structure optimization has (hopefully) converged, fill in the total energy of that structure ito the table.
+1. Once the structure optimization has (hopefully) converged, fill in the total energy of that structure into the table.
 !["finish"](../img/t2_4.png)

 ## Examine how long it took to run the job